gheenc/Computational-Methods/final_project/README.md

 I recieved three comments on my video.

 The first asked if I considered looking at total number of ERs and other healthcare services, and I did.
 This was the initial metric I wanted to use for my analyses but after looking at the data, I felt it was misleading.
+*Two graphs*

 I also received a comment asking if I considered using 10 decimals for the p values as opposed ot 5.
 I did increase this following the comment but I'm not sure much significance was gained.
 I also think any more decimals would be hard to visually appreciate and become overwhelming for the viewer, so I ultimately put it back.
 *Photo of 10 decimals*

-The last comment I received asked if I had considered running a linear regression.
-When I had initially pondered the correct analysis to run, linear regression had been an option.
-Because RUCC is continuous, however, I believed benefit could be gained from an ANOVA.
+The last comment I received was addressed above in the analysis section.

 # Discussion
 **Mention any surprising results or unexpected difficulties.**
 I considered being able to analyze multiple RUCC between each other but I didn't know how to do this without making the user face appear clunky.

+Surprises: trauma - more being built or more being designated
+Difficulty: validating, determing statistics, lots of variables with the 3x3 measurement methds, especially because did not see any significance, would be cool to zoom in on one region and look deeper at one measurment method.

 ## Sources
 [1]Social Determinants of Health Database.
 Content last reviewed June 2023.
 Agency for Healthcare Research and Quality, Rockville, MD.